 It’s a sweet thing to redesign my website.
 I get to go through all my older posts again: all these ideas on change, innovation and the crucial role of meetings.
-Time to share with you the 4 things I learned about meetings.
+Time to share with you the 4 lessons I learned on great meetings.

 Lesson 1: Meetings are a means to an end

 This one sounds pretty obvious and not a conclusion worth drawing.
 Yet we tend to approach meetings in a fatalistic way.
 As an inescapable part of working life!

 We tend to forget that meetings are just one way to design our cooperation.
 As a team you’ve an ambition to pursue, results to achieve and for that you meet.
 But would it be possible to achieve the same the results without the meetings?

 - On trying it without meetings: the no-meeting organisation

 Lesson 2: Great meetings propel your change and innovation